projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    Device Model Framework

 :numref:`dm-framework` above gives a big picture overview of DM framework.
-There are 3 major subsystems in SOS:
+There are 3 major subsystems in Service VM:

--  **Device Emulation**: DM provides backend device emulation routines for frontend UOS device drivers.
+-  **Device Emulation**: DM provides backend device emulation routines for frontend User VM device drivers.
 These routines register their I/O handlers to the I/O dispatcher inside the DM.
 When the VHM assigns any I/O request to the DM, the I/O dispatcher dispatches this request to the corresponding device emulation routine to do the emulation.

--  I/O Path in SOS:
+-  I/O Path in Service VM:

-   -  HV initializes an I/O request and notifies VHM driver in SOS through upcall.
+   -  HV initializes an I/O request and notifies VHM driver in Service VM through upcall.
    -  VHM driver dispatches I/O requests to I/O clients and notifies the clients (in this case the client is the DM which is notified